Categories: Web

 Both offers from 500px and Flickr come after Instagram earlier this month made changes to its terms of service that gave it the rights to use member photos in advertising.
 The Instagram community reacted extremely negatively, with many leaving the service for alternatives like 500px and Flickr.
 Instagram, a few days later, was eventually forced to revert to its original terms.

 Last month, 500px upgraded its iOS app, already a hugely popular iPad app, to support iPhone and iPod Touch.
-In November also, 500px gained foothold in Europe by acquiring French startup Pulpfingers.
+In November also, 500px gained a foothold in Europe by acquiring French startup Pulpfingers.

 Albizu Garcia